kanishkkalra11/Elasticsearch_webapp/README.md

 ## How to run?
 1. Clone this repository to your system.
 2. Start Elasticsearch.
-3. Load sample-data.json onto the elastocsearch using the folllowing command.
+3. Load sample-data.json onto the elastocsearch using the folllowing command. (<a href="https://code-maze.com/elasticsearch-aspnet-core/">Source</a>)

 curl -XPOST localhost:9200/books/book/_bulk --data-binary @sample-data.json -H "Content-Type: application/json"